 Plumbers are responsible for installing, maintaining, and replacing pipelines in the kitchen and bathrooms.
 The job comes with a high degree of independence, flexibility, and income stability and flexibility.

-Automotive technicians are responsible for performing scheduled vehicle maintenance work, Diagnosing and fixing car problems, Coming up with plans to repair cars.
+Automotive technicians are responsible for performing scheduled vehicle maintenance work, Diagnosing and fixing car problems, and Coming up with plans to repair cars.

 A specialized trade school offers the best practical and hands-on training.
 In addition, students learn from experienced professionals in the field.